mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
 To set up the integration, you need to enter the OpenID Connect (OIDC) authentication details from HashiCorp, enabling team members to authenticate with their HashiCorp accounts. <!-- TODO: verify the name of what the Admin is sharing details for, add details about the JWT -->

 Once a Postman Admin creates the integration, you need to authenticate with your HashiCorp account.
 Then you can retrieve secrets stored in HashiCorp Vault using the key-value secrets engine, path, and key name for each secret.

+> Your computer must be able to access your HashiCorp instance.

 You can follow the steps to [create a KV (key-value) secrets engine](https://developer.hashicorp.com/vault/docs/secrets/kv), and store [static key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/static-secrets) or [versioned key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/versioned-kv).

-> Postman only supports KV secrets engines.
+Postman only supports KV secrets engines.

 To integrate Postman Vault with HashiCorp Vault, do the following: